ivalitov/dto-generator/README.md

 }
 ```

-As the result we'll have an object containing random data, based on default or overridden parameters of generation
+As the result we'll have an object containing random data, based on default or overridden generation rules parameters:
-rules:

 ```json
 {